 These universal design features preclude your need to use the Faculty's Request for Academic Consideration "Without Documentation" Portal.
-Should you have a documented request for more than 72 hours, please do use the academic considerations portal described below.
+Should you have a documented request for more than 72 hours, please do use the academic considerations portal described below, and these cases will be supported on a 1:1 basis.